Create a Link-Tree with Roq (45min)

 • templates/ doesn't exist yet, but this is where you'll create your own layouts, partials, and tags to override or extend the theme.

 The base theme already provides a default layout with the HTML skeleton, SEO tags, favicon, and {#bundle /}.
-No need to override it.
-We just need to set up our CSS.
+We need to set up our CSS with Tailwind, icon imports, and reusable component classes.

 @import "tailwindcss";